-Department Chair: Elizabeth R. Delong, PhD Program Director: Steven C. Grambow, PhD Co-Directors: Kevin P. Weinfurt, PhD; John W. Williams, MD, MHSc Associate Director: Scott M. Palmer, MD, MHSc Program Coordinator: Gail D. Ladd
+Department Chair: David C. Page, PhD Program Director: Steven C. Grambow, PhD Co-Directors: Kevin P. Weinfurt, PhD; John W. Williams, MD, MHSc Associate Director: Scott M. Palmer, MD, MHSc Program Coordinator: Gail D. Ladd

 This Duke University School of Medicine program provides formal academic training in the quantitative and methodological principles of clinical research.
 In contrast to a public health degree which focuses on epidemiology, this program is designed primarily for clinical fellows who are training for academic careers.
-The program offers formal courses in clinical research design, statistical analysis, medical genomics, research management and responsible conduct of research.
+The program offers formal courses in research design, statistical analysis, medical genomics, research management, scientific communication, research project development, and responsible conduct of research.
 Students who complete a prescribed course of study in the training program are awarded a master of health sciences in clinical research degree by the School of Medicine.

-The Clinical Research Training Program is offered by core faculty from the Department of Biostatistics and Bioinformatics, and other departments within the School of Medicine who have extensive experience in clinical research, and with the participation of other members of the medical center faculty who have expertise in relevant areas.
+The Clinical Research Training Program is offered by core faculty from the Department of Biostatistics and Bioinformatics and other clinical and basic science departments within the School of Medicine.